hiwenny/python-trading/pit/02 Notes.md

 Problem: what is the optimum weighting of shares for max return?
 Cumulative return: past performance to indicate future.
 Easiest, least dependable.
 Minimizer:
-1. profide a function to minimize f(x): biggest sharpe ratio: f(x) = -sharpe ratio
+1. provide a function to minimize f(x): biggest sharpe ratio: f(x) = -sharpe ratio
     # of dimensions equal to types of stocks in port